rwbutler/Updates/README.md

 # ⚠️ Currently Work In Progress
 Updates will be available for production use on reaching version 1.0.0.

+To learn more about how to use Updates, take a look at the [keynote presentation](https://github.com/rwbutler/Updates/blob/master/docs/presentations/updates.pdf), or make use of the table of contents below:

 - [Features](#features)
 - [Installation](#installation)
 	- [Cocoapods](#cocoapods)